Correction to: "A spectral sequence for stratified spaces and configuration spaces of points": The product in the twisted commutative algebra

-even though the paper claims that the natural map goes the other way.
+The first oversight in the paper we want to discuss is rather minor, but worth making explicit.
+At the top of p.\ 2548 it is claimed that there is a natural map $L^\bullet(S) \boxtimes L^\bullet(T) \to L^\bullet(S \sqcup T)$.
+But in fact the only natural map goes in the other direction.
 This error is fortunately cancelled by an equal and opposite error in the following sentence: a map in this direction is exactly what is needed to make $S \mapsto H^{-\bullet}(M^S,\mathbb D L^\bullet(S))$ a twisted commutative algebra, contrary to what the paper claims.

-A more subtle issue is the repeated assertion that the chain level construction $S \mapsto R\Gamma^{-\bullet}(M^S,\mathbb D L^\bullet(S))$ is a twisted commutative algebra in chain complexes; this claim is used in Subsection 4.6 to extend the proof of finite generation to integral coefficients.
-This is not true as stated since the functor $R \Gamma$ is not symmetric monoidal (it is only symmetric monoidal in the sense of `higher algebra', i.e.\ up to coherent homotopy); similar remarks apply to the functor $\mathbb D$.
-There is however a trick that one can apply to obtain a strict twisted commutative algebra.
-Let $\mathrm G(R)$ be the Godement resolution of the constant sheaf $R$ on $M$.
-Instead of applying the construction $L^\bullet$ to the constant sheaf $R$ on $M^S$, apply it to its resolution $\mathrm G(R)^{\boxtimes S}$.
-Then

-is a twisted cocommutative coalgebra in cochain complexes whose cohomology is $S \mapsto H^\bullet_c(F_{\mathcal A}(M,S),R)$ --- the point being that the complex $L^\bullet(\mathrm G(R)^{\boxtimes S})$ is flasque, so we can apply $\Gamma_c$ instead of the derived functor $R\Gamma_c$, and the underived functor $\Gamma_c$ is strictly symmetric monoidal.
-To get a version of Borel--Moore homology one needs only to apply $\mathrm{Hom}_R(-,\mathrm{I}(R))$ to the above complex, where $\mathrm{I}(R)$ is an injective resolution of the $R$-module $R$.
-This trick of taking tensor powers of a fixed resolution to get a strictly commutative object is used more systematically in \cite{compositio}.
+Let us make explicit what this map of complexes of sheaves looks like.